19hours/sg-statutes/Acts/Financial Advisers Act.md

 (f) such other persons or classes of persons as may be prescribed.

+(2) [Deleted by Act 2 of 2005 wef 01/07/2005]

+(3) [Deleted by Act 2 of 2005 wef 01/07/2005]

-(4) Subject to the provision of this Act, sections 25 to 29, 32, 33, 34 and 36 shall apply, with the necessary modifications, to an exempt financial adviser (other than a person referred to in subsection (1) (ea) or (f)) in respect of its business of providing any financial advisory service as if it is a licensed financial adviser.
+(4) Subject to the provision of this Act, sections 25 to 29, 32, 33, 34 and 36 shall apply, with the necessary modifications, to an exempt financial adviser (other than a person referred to in subsection (1)(ea) or (f)) in respect of its business of providing any financial advisory service as if it is a licensed financial adviser.

-(5) Subject to the provisions of this Act, sections 12, 25, 26, 27, 29, 33, 34 and 36 shall apply, with the necessary modifications, to a representative of an exempt financial adviser (other than a person referred to in subsection (1) (ea) or (f)) in respect of his acting as such as if he is a licensed representative.
+(5) Subject to the provisions of this Act, sections 12, 25, 26, 27, 29, 33, 34 and 36 shall apply, with the necessary modifications, to a representative of an exempt financial adviser (other than a person referred to in subsection (1)(ea) or (f)) in respect of his acting as such as if he is a licensed representative.

 (5A) Subject to the provisions of this Act, sections 25, 26 and 36 shall apply, with the necessary modifications, to —